rust-lang/polonius/README.md

 ### Why the name "Polonius"?

-The name comes from the famous quote ["Neither borrower nor lender be"][nblnb], which comes from the character Polonius in Shakespeare's *Hamlet*.
+The name comes from the famous quote ["Neither a borrower nor a lender be"][nblnb], which comes from the character Polonius in Shakespeare's *Hamlet*.